Thursday, November 14, 2024

 1. What is the highest aspirations for human beings?

 1. In paganism there is no agreed upon highest aspiration - if you ask a pagan what the purpose of life is the answer will vary vastly from person to person.
 That is the beauty of non-organized religion - it is all personal and individual.
-Ergo - through the pagan lens of individualism I will answer the questions in this paper from my own pagan perspective.
+However there are a few that are generally agreed on:

 3. There is no agreed upon answer as to what awaits us after each life, there is no agreed upon "end goal".
 For some it is enlightenment and return as a teacher for others in each life.
 For some it is reaching godhood - believing once the soul has learned all it needs to it will begin an immortal life as a god.
 For others it may be to reach a sort of enlightenment and to have the soul dissolve and rejoin Spirit directly - becoming a life sustaining force without life itself.
 I personally think there is no goal - there is only learning.
 There are an infinite amount of lessons one can learn, an infinite amount of lives one can live, to the point that there is no end.